clivetong/Talks/NetConf2025/README.md

 Enumerable.Range(0,100).OrderBy(x => -x).First()
 ```

+---

-- We don;t really need to sort
+- We don't really need to sort
+- ... and SqlMonitor and MaxBy
-- From .NET Core 3 they've passed information between the query operators
-- ... not really implemented as a pipeline
+- From .NET Core 3, they've passed information between the query operators ie not really implemented as a pipeline steps

 ---